-Change Touch ID preferences on Mac
+Change Touch ID & Password settings on Mac

-Click to add a fingerprint to the current user account.
+Add a fingerprint to the current user account.
 To rename a fingerprint, click the text below the fingerprint, then enter a new name.

 You can add up to three fingerprints per user account (your Mac can store up to five fingerprints total).

-Select to enable the current user to approve Apple Pay purchases using Touch ID.
+Approve Apple Pay purchases using Touch ID.

 Use Touch ID for purchases in iTunes Store, App Store, and Apple Books

 Make purchases using Touch ID in the iTunes Store, the App Store, and in Apple Books.